b2renger/WebPd_Experiments/README.md

 # WebPd_Experiments

-This is a repo to share code about webpd and processing js experiments
+This is a repo to share code about webpd and processing js experiments.

+Sadly the documentation has been lost somewhere on a server.
+Hope to be able to get back to it someday.

+check out the amazing webpd : https://github.com/sebpiq/WebPd and the amazing processing js : http://processingjs.org/

 ## Snow Night